 “Victoooor.”
 A grumbling, demonic voice.

-It came from all direction.
+It came from all directions.

 Laughter.
 Multiple sources.